-Search for log and temporary files using find, then safely delete targets using -exec or xargs.
+Search for log and temporary files using find, then safely remove stale

-This is what cleanup and triage looks like in real environments: target precisely, verify matches, then delete with a safe execution path.
+This is routine cleanup and triage: target precisely, verify matches, then delete with a safe execution path.
 The difference between “cleanup” and “incident” is usually one bad pattern.

 find /var/log -type f -name '*.log'